-1. The variety and diversity of forms of commons, but also the existence of "large families" of commons
+1. The variety and diversity of forms of commons, but also the existence of "large families" of commons solution eventually chosen is then privately appropriated (by the acquiring firm) and is the subject of a commercial transaction.

 The first conclusion is that commons come in a very wide variety and diversity of forms, but that they can be divided into large "families" sharing certain constituent features.